History (see directly below) | More Manchester

 on Franklin Street, on a lot given by the Amoskeag Manufacturing

-Company.
-The current building was constructed through the generosity
+current Library building was constructed through the generosity

 of the president of Amoskeag Paper Mill, Frank Pierce Carpenter